Was 'recklessness' to blame for Spanish train crash?

 On slower lines, trains operate under an older system called ASFA, a Spanish acronym for Signal Announcement and Automatic Braking, which warns the driver if a train is moving too fast but does not automatically slow it down.

-At the site of the disaster, just 3 km (2 miles) before reaching the Santiago de Compostela station, the train was passing through an urban area.
+At the site of the disaster, just 3 km (2 miles) before reaching the Santiago de Compostela station, the train was passing through an urban area on a steep curve.
 At that point of the track, two railway experts said, it uses the older ASFA safety system.

 A source close to ADIF said the safety system was apparently working correctly and a train had passed an hour earlier with no problems.

+The train, packed with families visiting relatives and revelers on their way to a religious festival, was not running late.

+It began its seven hour journey to the northern region of Galicia right on time: at 15.00 CET on the dot.
+It crashed at 20.41, two minutes before it was due to arrive.

-(Additional reporting by Julien Toyer, Blanca Rodriguez, Andres Gonzalez and Elisabeth O'Leary; Writing by Julien Toyer and Fiona Ortiz; Editing by Giles Elgood and David Stamp)
+(Additional reporting by Julien Toyer, Blanca Rodriguez, Andres Gonzalez, Elisabeth O'Leary and Kate Kelland; Writing by Julien Toyer and Fiona Ortiz; Editing by Giles Elgood)